Phase 1: Preparation Phase (Days 1 and 2 of The Program)

 This multi-factorial analysis, as well as the patient's experience in the first 3 phases of the program, allows us to create a customized nutritional plan in Phase 4 that

-incorporates our core philosophy; we don't need to diet forever to maintain a healthy weight forever.
+We don't need to diet to maintain a healthy weight.
 Next Phase >

 Phase 5: The Maintenance Phase (6 Visits Across 52 Weeks)

-The average patient on our program will complete the first 4 phases in 10 to 16 weeks.
-The primary objective in those first 4 phases is to accumulate an arsenal of tools a patient can use to maintain his or her new healthy weight beyond our core program.
-However, a patient's greatest risk of putting weight back on exists during his first year after completing any formal weight-loss program.
+The average patient will complete our core program (the first 4 phases) in 10 to 16 weeks.
+The primary objective in those first 4 phases is to accumulate an arsenal of tools to maintain a healthy weight.
+The length of Phase 5 however is different for each patient based on their individual needs.